Ecotrust/madrona/docs/study_region.rst

 administrative jurisdiction of the agency implementing the MPAs, biogeography, and the logistics of running a design process across a wide area.
-For example, the `Marine Life Protection Act Initiative <http://www.dfg.ca.gov/mlpa/>`_ proceeded with establishing MPAs by breaking up the state into 5 study regions.
+For example, the `Marine Life Protection Act Initiative <http://www.dfg.ca.gov/mlpa/>`_ proceeded with establishing MPAs by breaking up the state of California into 5 study regions.
 Each study region was addressed in series, and the study region was limited to state waters because the process was backed by state legislation.

-The Study Region is the fundamental unit by which MarineMap implementations are built.
+The Study Region is the fundamental unit that defines a MarineMap installation.
 To support the `California MLPA Initiative <http://www.dfg.ca.gov/mlpa/>`_, 5 instances of MarineMap would need to be built and run.
 MarineMap clips all Marine Protected Areas to the Study Region boundaries.
 It also uses the Study Region bounds to determine the default extent of the map.